How can we help you?

 The government's proposals

-The Bill provides for the creation of a new Fair Work Agency.
+The Bill provides for the creation of a new state enforcement agency.
+This will be called the Fair Work Agency (FWA).
 It will be the single enforcement body for workers' rights such as, but not limited to statutory sick pay, the national minimum wage, paid annual leave under the Working Time Regulations 1998, certain rules relating to the conduct of employment agencies and businesses, the Employment Tribunal penalty scheme, and some offences relating to gangmasters and modern slavery.

 The Equality (Race and Disability) Bill - The government has committed to publishing this Bill in draft form during the current Parliamentary session